home / mcp / mac messages mcp server

 print(messages)

-# Send a message (automatically chooses iMessage or SMS)
+# Send a message (automatic delivery method)

 result = send_message(recipient="+1234567890", message="Hello from Mac Messages MCP!")

-# Run the MCP server directly
+Run the MCP server directly from the command line.

 mac-messages-mcp